Hotel Phoenix Copenhagen: Fleischer, Plessen and Gyldensteen

 No. 208 seen on a detail from Christian Gedde's map of St. Ann's East Quarter, 1757.

 The property was later acquired by commander of the Royal Horse Guards Samuel Christoph von Plessen.
 In circa 1680, he constructed a two-storey town mansion at the site.
 He left Copenhagen when the Royal Horse Guards were moved to Møn in 1685 but kept the house in Bredgade.
 The site was formally made up of two separate properties.
 They were listed in Copenhagen's first cadastre of 1689 as No. 99 and No. 131 in St..
 Ann's East Quarter.
 Their value was at the time of his death in 1704 estimated at 16,000 Danish rigsdaler.

 The property was later acquired by count Jean Henri Huguetan Gyldensteen.
 He adapted the building in 1740.
 Gyldensteen passed the house on to his illegitimate son Jean Henri Desmercières in 1749.
 He constructed a new wing towards Dronningens Tværgade as an individual Rococo-style town mansion.
 The property (formerly No. 99 and No. 131) was listed in the new cadastre of 1756 as No. 208 in St. Ann's East Quarter.

 Jean Henri Desmercières died in 1778.
 His widow Elisabeth Sophie (née Friis) kept the town mansion after her husband's death.
 She lived there with a large staff and some lodgers at the time of the 1787 census.

-In the early 1790s, Np.
-208 was divided into a number of smaller properties, leading to the creation of the properties now known as Bredgade 33, Bredgade 35, Dronningens Tværgade 5, Dronningens Tværgade 7 and Dronningens Tværgade 9.
+In the early 1790s, No. 208 was divided into a number of smaller properties, leading to the creation of the properties now known as Bredgade 33, Bredgade 35, Dronningens Tværgade 5, Dronningens Tværgade 7 and Dronningens Tværgade 9.